 And Amex walks the walk to get customers out shopping on its homemade holiday, providing participating merchants with free customized marketing materials, and in some cases, free online advertising.

 Small Business Saturday 2016 presents a unique opportunity not only for brick-and-mortars, but for anyone with something to sell.
 How?
 Two words: new customers.
-Because of the novelty, many people who don’t usually shop at local small businesses will be out spending money on SBS.
 These people will be perusing marketing spaces that they may never have seen otherwise.
-This is the opportunity to market to customers you’d never have seen otherwise.
 Whether your business is in-person or online, selling goods or selling services, this guide is designed to make Small Business Saturday work for you.

 Create Your Small Business Saturday Marketing Strategy

 Why should shoppers take interest in your business?
 This is where promotions come in.
 Running a promotion that relates to the products of the other businesses in your network gives you more relevancy on this day of novelty.
 Bonus points for incentivizing direct referrals within your network, also known as the “tell them I sent you” approach.